 The stigma around gender dysphoria is still at its peak in major sections of society.
 How did you really come to terms with your own identity?

 I was about five when I started believing that I was a girl just like my elder sister but couldn't understand why was I denied the things that my sister was allowed.
-I thought I'd grow up and everything will be fine.
+I thought I'd grow up and everything would be fine.
 Magic world, haha.
 At 25, I finally came to terms with who I am after extensive research and taking multiple therapies from different mental health professionals.
 I was watching a show called POSE, where I was presented with a woman of trans experience and a man who was gay.
 All my life I thought it was about who I was attracted to that defined who I am but this time my belief was challenged, for good.

 How did you come out to your family and what was their reaction?